 As the recovery endured and ultimately transitioned to expansion, however, Florida's economy gathered pace.
-This can be seen in the chart to the side, in which real GSP growth over the eight years of the current expansion is split into halves.
-The blue bars show growth in real GSP over the Q2 2009 through Q2 2013 period, while the gold bars show real GSP growth over the Q2 2013 though Q2 2017 period.
+This can be seen in the chart to the side, in which real GSP growth over the eight-plus years of the current expansion is split into segments.
+The blue bars show growth in real GSP over the Q2 2009 through Q2 2013 period, while the gold bars show real GSP growth over the Q2 2013 though Q3 2017 period.
 Over the former period, Florida's real GSP grew by just 2.79 percent, compared to growth of 6.99 percent for the U.S. as a whole.
-But, over the latter period, Florida saw the fastest real GSP growth - 13.10 percent - of any state in the Regions footprint, easily outpacing the 9.22 percent growth for the U.S. as a whole.
+But, over the latter period, Florida saw the fastest real GSP growth - 13.95 percent - of any state in the Regions footprint, easily outpacing the 10.13 percent growth for the U.S. as a whole.
 As noted above, Florida's exposure to housing and consumer sensitive sectors acted as a drag on growth in the early phases of the current expansion but has since transitioned into a meaningful tailwind behind growth.

 As is apparent in the above chart, other states have seen differentials, some quite pronounced, in GSP growth rates over the two halves of the current expansion.
-Georgia, for instance, saw real GSP growth of 3.80 percent over the first four years of the current expansion but over the most recent years real GSP in the state has grown by 12.95 percent.
+Georgia, for instance, saw real GSP growth of 3.80 percent over the first four years of the current expansion but over the most recent years real GSP in the state has grown by 13.85 percent.
 Indiana, as noted above, has seen the third strongest real GSP growth in the footprint since the end of the recession, but growth in the state was much more rapid over the first half of the current expansion than was the case over the second half, with the state's far above-average exposure to manufacturing acting as a boost to growth in the early phases.
-But, while that exposure has not been as significant a lift over the most recent four-year period, the stepped-up pace of growth in the manufacturing sector over the past several months, as seen in the ISM Manufacturing Index or the data on capital spending, suggests Indiana should see faster real GSP growth as the data for the back half of 2017 become available.
+But, while that exposure has not been as significant a lift over the most recent four-year period, the stepped-up pace of growth in the manufacturing sector over the past several months, as seen in the ISM Manufacturing Index or the data on capital spending, suggests Indiana should see faster real GSP growth over coming quarters.
+To that point, we are a bit surprised that the Q3 2017 data show year-on-year real GSP growth of just 1.79 percent for Indiana.
+After all, manufacturing accounts for just under 30 percent of the state's GSP, far and away the highest concentration of any state in the footprint and almost triple the share for the U.S. as a whole, so it would seem plausible that rising manufacturing output should have made more of an impression on GSP growth in Indiana.
+That said, the data on employment and income - which at this point are still preliminary - show only modest increases in manufacturing employment and earnings in Indiana during Q3, so the recent GSP data are at least consistent with that.
+We will be interested to see how pending revisions to the income and employment data turn up in subsequent estimates of GSP.